Cal009/mildew-in-cherry-trees/README.md

 #### Page 3: Mildew Detector
 - This page will deal with business requirement 2
 - A link to download a set of infected and uninfected images for live prediction.
 - User interface with a file uploader widget.
 The user should upload multiple infected images.
-It will display the image and a prediction statement, indicating if the leaf is tree is infected with the powdery mildew or not and the probability associated with he statement.
+It will display the image and a prediction statement, indicating if the leaf is tree is infected with the powdery mildew or not and the probability associated with the statement.
 - Table with the image name and prediction results
 - Donwload button to download the results.

 #### Page 4: Project hypothesis and validation
+- A section for each hypothesis and the validation beneath it.
+Each hypothesis will be broken down into introduction, observation and conclusion.

 #### Page 5: ML Performance Metrics
 - Label Frequencies for Train, Validation and Test Sets